-With busway operation, traffic signals at crossing locations can be activated by on-board technology in the buses (bus priority signalization), limiting the impact to traffic operations at intersections on the route.
+With busway operation, traffic signals at crossing locations can be activated by on-board technology in the buses (Traffic Signal Prioritization (TSP)), limiting the impact to traffic operations at intersections on the route.

 Although not proposed at this time, autonomous buses may be an option in the future.
 The development of these buses is advancing at a rapid rate and have been implemented in a number of locations.
-A controlled environment such as a busway would be ideal for autonomous bus operation, with the caveat that a portion of the SURF! line route also navigates public roadways.
+A controlled environment such as a busway would be ideal for autonomous bus operation.